AlibabaCloudDocs/eip/intl.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with a NAT gateway.md

     -   You had not purchased a NAT bandwidth plan before January 26, 2018 with the Alibaba Cloud account to which the NAT gateway belongs.
 If you did, associate the NAT bandwidth plan with the NAT gateway.
     -   The NAT gateway and EIP must be deployed in the same region.
     -   You can associate a NAT gateway with at most 20 EIPs, among which at most 10 pay-by-data-transfer EIPs can be associated.
 If you want to associate more EIPs, submit a ticket to request a quota increase.
-For more information, see [Quota management](/intl.en-US/User Guide/Quota management.md). |
+For more information, see [Manage quotas](/intl.en-US/User Guide/Manage quotas.md). |

 **Related topics**